Nick Fortes Preview, Player Props: Marlins vs. Mets

 Nick Fortes At The Plate

-- Fortes is batting .204 with nine doubles, six home runs and 17 walks.
+- Fortes has nine doubles, six home runs and 17 walks while batting .204.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.